Mauregina/RESTAPI-hotel/README.md

 # REST API de Reserva e Comparação de Hotéis
-<p align="justify">O documento <b>Documentacao_RESTAPI_Hoteis.pdf</b> explicita com exemplos, como utilizar os recursos disponíveis nesta REST API.
-Assim como, as formas de se realizar uma requisição e suas possíveis respostas.</p>
+<p align="justify">The document <b>Documentation_RESTAPI_Hotels.pdf</b> explains with examples how to use the resources available in this REST API.
+It also provides details on how to make requests and possible responses.</p>

-## APIs disponíveis:
+## API

-* Consulta de Hotéis
+- Hotel Query
-* Cadastro de Usuário
+- User Registration
-* Login de Usuário
+- User Login
-* Cadastro de Hotel
+- Hotel Registration
-* Atualização de Hotel
+- Hotel Update
-* Deleção Hotel
+- Hotel Deletion
-* Logout de Usuário
+- User Logout
-* Login de Usuário
+- User Login
-* Consulta dos dados de Usuário
+- User Data Query
-* Deleção Usuário
+- User Deletion

-## Ferramentas
+## Tools

 * Visual Studio SCode
 * Python 3.9.10